NathanKhuat3/Cyclistic_Capstone_Project/README.md

 __Key Business Task:__ Investigate main differences in the way annual members and casual riders use Cyclistic

 __Key Stakeholders:__
-Lily Moreno: The director of marketing and my manager Cyclistic marketing analytics team.
+Lily Moreno: The director of marketing and my manager
+Cyclistic marketing analytics team
 Cyclistic executive team

 ### PREPARE